Improved filters, search, and sort on Members directory

 Great work overall.
 Exciting.

-#13 Updated by Boone Gorges over 7 years ago
+#13 Updated by Boone Gorges about 10 years ago

 The problem with making the filters horizontal is that some of our lists are long.
 That means that the content will get pushed way, way down the page when the filters are enabled.